dukduque/PortfolioManager/readme.md

 ## <span style="color:red"> Disclaimer: NOT FINANCIAL ADVICE </span>

 **This software is for informational and educational purposes only and does not constitute or intend to be financial advice.
-Investing is risky, do your own research and consult a financial advisor for the purpose of making and investment decision or otherwise.**
+Investing is risky, do your own research and consult a financial advisor for the purpose of making an investment decision or otherwise.**

 # Portfolio Manager